ropensci-org/gitcellar/README.md

 `dest_folder`).
 It might seem wasteful to create one archive per repository as opposed to one archive of all repositories but in our experience it prevents failures.

+After this step, you can use the tool of your choice to upload the backups to a cloud service like Digital Ocean, AWS, etc. You could run the code once a week and keep 8 weeks of backups on a rolling basis.